arccoza/fsnd_p4_catalog/README.md

 ## Install & Run

+You can skip this and view an online version, linked in the View section.

 * Make sure [vagrant](https://www.vagrantup.com/) is installed.

 * Clone this repo with `git clone git@github.com:arccoza/fsnd_p4_catalog.git catalog` into your FSND VM.